jbmiller10/transcribrr/README.md

 - **GPT Processing**: Use OpenAI's GPT models for text processing, summarization, and refinement.
 - **Transcription Management**: Adjust quality settings, manage preset prompts, and customize GPT processing parameters.
 - **Multiple Input Options**: Support for local files, YouTube URLs, or direct recordings.
+- **Recent Recordings**: Easily access and manage your previous transcriptions.
+- **Text Editor**: Built-in rich text editor with formatting options for your transcripts.
+- **Database Integration**: Improved storage and retrieval of transcriptions and settings.

 ## Installation